jpukg/Jpa-Hibernate/readme.md

 The Criteria API has two modes

-1. the non-typed mode : strings to reference attributes of a class
+1. the non-typed mode : every attributes of a class are reference to string although it have int,double

 	here is the JPQL